alexgenco/wordle-suggest/README.md

-The words are stored in a priority queue (a `BinaryHeap` specifically), based on the frequency of each letter in its specific position compared to the entire word list ([`words.txt`](/words.txt)).
-So the returned words are sorted by their probability of having their letters in the correct positions.
+The words are stored in a priority queue (a `BinaryHeap` specifically), based on the frequency of each letter in its specific position compared to the entire word list ([`words/all.txt`](words/all.txt)), as well as its presence in a list of common words ([`words/common.txt`](words/common.txt)).
+So the returned words are sorted by their probability of having their letters in the correct positions, with common words appearing first.